aws/aws-cdk-rfcs/text/0474-event-bridge-scheduler-l2.md

 });

 const cronBasedSchedule = new Schedule(this, 'Schedule', {
-    schedule: ScheduleExpression.cron({ day: '20', month: '11' }),
+    schedule: ScheduleExpression.cron({ minute: '0', hour: '23', day: '20', month: '11' }),
     target,
     scheduleTimeZone: TimeZone.AMERICA_NEW_YORK,
-    description: 'This is a test cron-based schedule in New York timezone', });
+    description: 'This is a test cron-based schedule that will run at 11:00 PM, on day 20 of the month, only in November in New York timezone', });
 ```